IBM/tree-sitter-codeviews/README.md

 # Tree Sitter Multi Codeview Generator

-Tree Sitter Multi Codeview Generator aims to generate combined multi-code view graphs that can be used with various types of machine learning models (sequence model neural networks, graph neural networks, etc).
-It is also designed to be easily extended to various source code languages. [tree-sitter](https://tree-sitter.github.io/tree-sitter/) is used for parsing which is highly efficient and has support for over 40+ languages.
-Currently, this repository supports codeviews for Java in over 40 possible combinations of codeviews.
-It has been structured such that support for other languages can be easily added.
+Tree Sitter Multi Codeview Generator aims to generate combined multi-code view graphs that can be used with various types of machine learning models (sequence models, graph neural networks, etc).

+# Comex
+`comex` is a rebuild of Tree Sitter Multi Codeview Generator for easier invocation as a Python package.
+This rebuild also includes a cli interface.
+Currently, ```comex``` generates codeviews for Java and C#, for both method-level and file-level code snippets.  ```comex``` can be used to generate over $15$ possible combinations of codeviews for both languages (complete list [here](https://github.com/IBM/tree-sitter-codeviews/blob/main/List_Of_Views.pdf)). ```comex``` is designed to be easily extendable to various programming languages.
+This is primarliy because we use [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for parsing, a highly efficient incremental parser that supports over $40$ languages.
 If you wish to add support for more languages, please refer to the [contributing](https://github.com/IBM/tree-sitter-codeviews/blob/main/CONTRIBUTING.md) guide.

-## Comex
-`comex` is a rebuild of Tree Sitter Multi Codeview Generator for easier invocation as a Python package.
-This rebuild also includes a cli interface for easier usage.
-It isolates the logic pertaining to the generation and combination of codeviews to better differentiate tasks involved in the `IBM OSCP Project`.
+**Note**: While C# _method-level_ support is available on the ```main``` branch, _file-level_ support is available on the ```dev``` branch but is currently under active development and testing.

-### Installation
+## Installation from PyPi

 `comex` is published on the Python Registry and can be easily installed via pip: